shotgunsoftware/sg-jira-bridge/docs/developer.rst

 :meth:`~handlers.SyncHandler.accept_jira_event` which overrides the :class:`Syncer` base class.
 This is where the more specific logic for accepting or rejecting an event can occur.
-Checks for things like whether the event is for a ShotGrid Entity type or Jira resource type that the handler cares about are appropriate.
-Or for example, you may wish to check a ShotGrid event to see if the Task field that was changed, is one that is supported by your handler.
+Checks for things like whether the event is for a Flow Production Tracking Entity type or Jira resource type that the handler cares about are appropriate.
+Or for example, you may wish to check a Flow Production Tracking event to see if the Task field that was changed, is one that is supported by your handler.

 The goal of these methods is to quickly determine whether to process the event *given the information provided*. **Queries are expensive**.
-If after checking all of the given event info, there are still more questions to answer that require making additional queries to ShotGrid or Jira, it is perfectly fine for these to be done in the :meth:`~handlers.SyncHandler.process_shotgun_event` or :meth:`~handlers.SyncHandler.process_jira_event` methods later.
+If after checking all of the given event info, there are still more questions to answer that require making additional queries to Flow Production Tracking or Jira, it is perfectly fine for these to be done in the :meth:`~handlers.SyncHandler.process_shotgun_event` or :meth:`~handlers.SyncHandler.process_jira_event` methods later.